 In the Lifetime of the Buddha

-One time after reaching enlightenment the Buddha returned home to visit his family.
-His father praised the Buddha’s wife, saying she had refused all gifts sent by other kings and remained good and faithful in heart.
-The Bodhisatta said this was no surprise because even in the past when she was born an animal she was completely devoted, and then he told this story to explain.
+The Bodhisatta’s kinnara wife was an earlier birth of the Buddha’s wife.
+One time after reaching enlightenment, the Buddha returned home to visit his family.
+His father praised the Buddha’s wife, saying that while the Buddha was gone, she had refused all gifts sent by other kings and remained good and faithful at heart.
+The Buddha said this was no surprise because even in the past when she was born as an animal, she was completely devoted.
+Then he told this story to explain.

-The Bodhisatta’s kinnara wife was an earlier birth of the Buddha’s wife and the king was an earlier birth of Anuruddha, one of the Buddha’s top disciples.
+The king was an earlier birth of Anuruddha, one of the Buddha’s top disciples.